 Health Safety Environment Coordinator Manager - Manufacturing and Technology

-I was hired by the company to coach the Sperry Manufacturing and World Class Technology Centre leadership and shop floor management team to ensure implementation and ongoing improvement of effective health and safety processes outcomes, and to adopt the Corporate Health and Safety System.
-Sperry had culture of safety complacency imbedded throughout the Nisku Campus.
-People were being hurt and that needed to change.
+I was hired by the company to coach the Sperry Manufacturing and World Class Technology Centre leadership and shop floor management team to ensure implementation and ongoing improvement of effective health and safety processes and outcomes, and to adopt the Corporate Health and Safety System.
+Sperry had a culture of safety complacency embedded throughout the Nisku Campus.
+People were being hurt, and that needed to change.

-The drilling company was acquired a few years prior to my arrival.
+The drilling company was acquired a few years before my arrival.
 We designed, prototyped, test and manufactured the world’s most advanced down-hole directional drilling tools.
-The corporation separated the Manufacturing and Technology divisions, from the parental Drilling Operations side of the business to facilitate better tool utilisation and to adopt the Corporate HMS and Health and Safety Management System.
-In spite of the reporting separation, the Nisku Manufacturing and Technology team clung desperately to the Operations Group; they too were having difficulties of their own in affecting the change.
+The corporation separated the Manufacturing and Technology divisions from the parental Drilling Operations side of the business to facilitate better tool utilisation and to adopt the Corporate HMS and Health and Safety Management System.
+In spite of the reporting separation, the Nisku Manufacturing and Technology team clung desperately to the Operations Group; they, too, were having difficulties of their own in affecting the change.

 OSHA level recordable rate ‘0’: Nisku Manufacturing and Technology team truly became an integral part of the Corporate Supply Chain.
-I offer the following actions I took that that contributed to that successful outcome.
-We saw frequent OSHA level recordable incident free years and even went for a period of 2 ½ years incident free.
-Prior to my arrival it was not unusual to have seven any given year.
-Even our first aid incidents saw a year over year reduction of 56 per cent.
+I offer the following actions I took that contributed to that successful outcome.
+We saw frequent OSHA level recordable incident-free years and even went for a period of 2 ½ years incident-free.
+Prior to my arrival, it was not unusual to have seven in any given year.
+Even our first aid incidents saw a year-over-year reduction of 56 per cent.

 Leadership needs to be highly visible to invite culture change.
 Our PII team created a standard work document, and I actively mentored our site leaders (managers, supervisors and team leads), in the use of the standard work document and applying leadership safety assessment results.

 TWI Lean Culture Change Tool: To facilitate the invitation of the workforce itself to change culture, I introduced the Lean TWI culture change tool of Job Instruction Training.
 One of our Business Units, Multi-Lateral Tools (MLT), built tools from drawings.
-Technicians had no work instructions to follow and that increased risk in many areas.
+Technicians had no work instructions to follow, which increased risk in many areas.
 I taught the MLT team how to break down a task, assess it for safety issues, and to create work instructions to support the task.
 The team created ‘build-manuals’ for 32 down-hole drilling support tools.
-The team was able to create documents to train employees and ensure quality, and also followed-up with risk analysis and resultant process safety improvements.
+The team was able to create documents to train employees and ensure quality, and also followed up with risk analysis and resultant process safety improvements.

-Other: I reconfigured our tiered inspection program to include site leadership to prevent reoccurrence of negative audit findings.
-When they saw a reoccurrence, it was the team that needed to build processes to preventive it.
+Other: I reconfigured our tiered inspection program to include site leadership to prevent the recurrence of negative audit findings.
+When they saw a recurrence, it was the team that needed to build processes to prevent it.
 The team was getting great results and incidentally, a better understanding of regulatory and corporate HSE requirements.

 Corporate Health and Safety Manager